silverbulletmd/silverbullet/website/Client Modes.md

-SilverBullet currently supports two modes for its client (the part of SilverBullet that runs in the browser):
+SilverBullet currently supports two modes for its client:

 1. _Online mode_ (the default): keeps all content on the server and only loads content to the client on-demand.
 2. _Synced mode_ (offline capable): syncs all content to the client.